mernaatef28/hallhelp/README.md

 ## Contribution
 Contributions to enhance the app are welcome!
 Feel free to fork the repository and submit pull requests.
 Please adhere to the project's code style and standards.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-You can modify any sections or add specific details relevant to your app’s functionality or features as needed!